SageSypert/mr-robogers-neighborhood/README.md

 * _Add your own remote repository by typing:  $ git remote add (location nickname) followed by your repository's URL_
 * _Access your copied files wherever you prefer to code!
 You can do this by typing in your terminal:  $ code ._

-## Specs
+## Specifications

-Describe: userInputArray(numbers)
+**Describe:** userInputArray(numbers)

-Test: If any number inputted by user contains a 1 it is returned with the word "Beep!"
+**Test:** If any number inputted by user contains a 1 it is returned with the word "Beep!"
-Expect: userNumber.push(beep)
+**Expect:** userNumber.push(beep)

-Test: If any number inputted by user contains a 2 it is returned with word "Boop!"
+**Test:** If any number inputted by user contains a 2 it is returned with word "Boop!"
-Expect:  userNumber.push(boop)
+**Expect:**  userNumber.push(boop)

-Test: If any number inputted by user contains a 3 it is returned with word "Won't you be my neighbor?"
+**Test:** If any number inputted by user contains a 3 it is returned with word "Won't you be my neighbor?"
-Expect:  userNumber.push(neighbor)
+**Expect:**  userNumber.push(neighbor)

-Test: Program will recognize when a number contains 1,2, or 3 and return with a string of numbers replacing 1,2, or 3 with "beep, "boop", or "Won't you be my neighbor?"
+**Test:** Program will recognize when a number contains 1,2, or 3 and return with a string of numbers replacing 1,2, or 3 with "beep, "boop", or "Won't you be my neighbor?"
-Expect:  return userNumber
+**Expect:**  return userNumber

-Test: Program will recognize when a number contains 1,2, or 3 and return with a string of numbers replacing 1,2, or 3 with "beep, "boop", or "Won't you be my neighbor?".
+**Test:** Program will recognize when a number contains 1,2, or 3 and return with a string of numbers replacing 1,2, or 3 with "beep, "boop", or "Won't you be my neighbor?".
 Program will still include range of other numbers not matching those conditions in the string.
-Expect:  return userNumber
+**Expect:**  return userNumber

 ## Known Bugs